 Dribbin & Brown Criminal Lawyers have office locations in the Melbourne CBD, Moorabbin, Frankston, Geelong, Dandenong, Ballarat and Ringwood.
 Our legal team have considerable experience running dangerous driving jury trials and can assist you if you are facing Court.

-s319 of the Crimes Act (Dangerous Driving Causing Death) was introduced in 2004 to bridge the void between Culpable Driving Causing Death and Dangerous Driving Simplicitor.
-In 2008 the legislation was amended to include sub section 1A, Dangerous Driving Causing Serious Injury.
+Section 319 of the Crimes Act Dangerous Driving Causing Death was introduced in 2004 to bridge the void between Culpable Driving Causing Death and Dangerous Driving.
+In 2008 the legislation was amended to include subsection 1A, Dangerous Driving Causing Serious Injury.